Anne Coke, Viscountess Anson: Personal life

 Lady Anson was born at Holkham Hall on 25 January 1779 (Note: Author Christopher Wright and the BBC Your Paintings site states that she was born in 1778.) to Thomas Coke (who in 1834 was raised to the peerage as Earl of Leicester) and Jane Dutton.
 She was baptised Ann Margaret Cooke on 23 February 1779.
 Anne had an older sister, Jane, born in 1777, and a younger sister, Elizabeth, born in 1795, one year after Anne was married.
 Jane was married by that time, too.
 Her mother was an abolitionist and spent her allowance on donations to the poor and theater tickets for her servants.
 Jane Dutton also believed in the importance of a good education for her children.

 At the age of 15, Anne Margaret Coke was married to 27-year-old Thomas Anson, 1st Viscount Anson, in September 1794.
 He was a member of parliament, worth £22,000 per year, and heir to Shugborough estate in Staffordshire.
 The Duke of Sussex said that he was a "true manly, noble, splendid fellow, possessing much of the real English character, sound sense, and although perhaps hurried away a little too much by country sports, has a great deal of good in him."

 According to Susanna Wade Martins, Anne was described as "thin, excitable, energetic, never quiet, constantly getting into quarrels, but always ready to help others.
 Dawson Turner described her as a woman of sweet character and a pleasing personality.

 Anson gave birth to eleven children, four by the time she was 20 years of age.

 She died 23 May 1843 in London.
-Her tomb, in Colwich, Surrey, was sculpted by John Francis.
+Her tomb in St. Michael and All Angels Church, Colwich, Staffordshire, was sculpted by John Francis.